elisa-laviolette/archeosync/README.md

    - Next object number (editable, defaults to last number + 1)
    - Last level (if configured)
    - Next level (editable, defaults to incremented last level)
+   - Background image (dropdown with overlapping raster layers)
 4. **Prepare recording**: Click "Prepare Recording" to continue (only enabled when entities are selected)

 The table displays entity names sorted alphabetically.
 Names are extracted from:
 - Layer display expressions (from the Display tab in layer properties)
 - Common name fields (name, title, label, etc.)
 - Feature IDs (as fallback)

+**Background Image Selection:**
+- Each recording area shows a dropdown with available raster layers
+- Only raster layers that spatially overlap with the recording area are shown
+- Users can select "No image" or any overlapping raster layer
+- Raster layer names include dimensions (width x height) for easy identification
+- The selection is preserved when getting next values for field preparation

 **Next Values Calculation:**
 - **Next object number**: Automatically calculated as the last object number + 1 (or 1 if no previous objects exist)